DevZer0D4Y/mcpe-psvita-edition/README.md

 🟩 Audio

+🟩 PS VITA Controller (needs a little final fix, but works)

 # WHAT STILL DOESN'T WORK

-🟥 PS VITA Controller

 🟥 Multiplayer (very optional, idk how i will implement this and I don't even know if I'll try doing this, but i'll try, but like its the last thing ill try to do)